fastrgv/RufasCube/README.md

 The particular choice of sound files delivered are not essential to the function of the game and are easily replaced.
 This software is primarily intended as a tutorial example of modern OpenGL methods.
 The only requirements are that sounds be in WAV format.

 ### SoundFiles
-Sounds are from freesound.org and is covered by the Creative Commons Attribution noncommercial license documented in the accompanying file creativeCommons.txt.
+Sounds are from freesound.org and is covered by the Creative Commons CC0 license.

 ### ImageFiles (*.png)
 For text-textures were created using gimp and are also covered by the GNU GPL v3 license.